olivierschultz/papyrus/interview/resume.md

 - [ ] My resume does not include: age, gender, marital status, photo, an objective statement or an offer to provide references.

-- [ ] My resume avoids language or acronyms that are unknown to employers; if I must use this language I have e plained it.
+- [ ] My resume avoids language or acronyms that are unknown to employers; if I must use this language I have explained it.

 - [ ] I have not put languages or wording that is negative about myself, co-workers or employers in my resume.

-- [ ] The ordering if my sub sections matches a standard order such as Name, Contact Information, Links, Skills, Projects, Relevant E perience, Education.
+- [ ] The ordering if my sub sections matches a standard order such as Name, Contact Information, Links, Skills, Projects, Relevant Experience, Education.

 - [ ] Within my subsections, the contents are listed in reverse-chronological order.